Nadasawah90/Monitoring-Multi-tier-application-using-Nagios-core-server-/README.md

 <img width="1241" height="63" alt="image" src="https://github.com/user-attachments/assets/4af1a1c1-835e-4a5d-8ce2-1e6e2a617e46" />

 ###  mc01
+install plugin and NRPE and also install memcache service using check_systemd

 ### rmq01
 install Plugins and NRPE with the below RabbitMQ service :